Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 This is because before you can start using WooCommerce, you’ll need to download WordPress, buy some hosting, upload WordPress to your server and install the WooCommerce plugin.

-However, for the purposes of this article, the main thing to point out is that WordPress is by far the better option for content marketing — its blogging tool is arguably the best in the business, and if your key aim is to tie ecommerce to a serious online publication or magazine, there’s a huge amount to be said for using WordPress and WooCommerce over Shopify for that.
+However, for the purposes of this article, the main thing to point out is that WordPress is by far the better option for content marketing — its blogging tool is arguably the best in the business, and if your key aim is to tie ecommerce to a serious online publication or magazine, there’s a huge amount to be said for using WordPress and WooCommerce instead of Shopify.

 Ecommerce features